Peaches Contaminated with Salmonella Sicken 101 in the United States, 57 in Canada

-Individuals became sick between June and August 2020.
-Eleven individuals have been hospitalized.
+Individuals became sick between June 29,2020 and August 27, 2020.
+Twenty eight individuals were hospitalized.
 No deaths have been reported.
-Individuals who became ill are between 0 and 91 years of age.
-The majority of cases (58%) are female.
+Individuals who became ill were between 1 and 92 years of age, with the median age being 43.
+The majority of cases (64%) were female.

 Symptoms of Salmonella infection include diarrhea, abdominal pain and fever.
 Symptoms usually begin within 12 to 96 hours after exposure, but they can begin up to two weeks after exposure.
 Infections usually clear in five to seven days, but about 28% of laboratory-confirmed cases require hospitalization.
 Many Salmonella infections in otherwise healthy people do not require medical treatment.
 More serious infections occasionally occur.
 For those who seek health care, most do not require antibiotics.
 However, antibiotic treatment may be warranted in some cases.
 If you’ve consumed these products, become ill and are concerned about your health, consult your health care provider.